Sole trader vs limited company in 2026: which saves you more tax?

 Can I switch from sole trader to limited company mid-year?

 Yes.
-You can incorporate at any point during the tax year.
-Your sole trader business ceases on the incorporation date, and you file a shorter Self Assessment return for the period up to that date.
-The limited company then files its own accounts from the incorporation date.
-Most accountants recommend incorporating at the start of a tax year (6 April) for cleaner accounting, but it is not required.
+You can incorporate anytime during the tax year.
+Your sole trader business ends on the incorporation date, and you file a shorter Self Assessment return for the period up to that date.
+The limited company files its own accounts from the incorporation date.
+Most accountants suggest incorporating at the start of a tax year (6 April) for simplicity, but it's not mandatory.

 Do I still need to file Self Assessment as a limited company director?

 Yes.
 If you receive dividends from your company, you must file a personal Self Assessment return to declare them.
 You will also declare your director's salary.
-Going limited does not get you out of Self Assessment - it actually adds a Corporate Tax return on top.
+Going limited doesn't exempt you from Self Assessment - it adds a Corporate Tax return as well.

 What about the flat rate VAT scheme?

-The flat rate scheme is available to both sole traders and limited companies with VAT-taxable turnover of £150,000 or less.
-It used to offer significant savings for labour-only trades (the "limited cost trader" rate is 16.5%), but for most tradespeople who buy materials, the standard scheme works out better.
+The flat rate scheme is open to both sole traders and limited companies with VAT-taxable turnover of £150,000 or less.
+It used to offer big savings for labour-only trades (the "limited cost trader" rate is 16.5%), but for most tradespeople who buy materials, the standard scheme is better.
 This decision is separate from the sole trader vs limited question.
 Check rates using our VAT calculator.

 How much does it cost to set up a limited company?

 Companies House charges £12 for online incorporation, and it takes about 24 hours.
-You will also need a business bank account (free with Starling or Tide), and an accountant familiar with small company accounts (£1,000-£2,000/year).
+You'll also need a business bank account (free with Starling or Tide), and an accountant familiar with small company accounts (£1,000-£2,000/year).
 Total first-year setup cost including accountancy: around £1,200-£2,200.

-The sole trader vs limited company decision is fundamentally a maths problem.
-Run the numbers for your specific situation, factor in the admin costs, and make the switch when the savings consistently outweigh the hassle.
-Track your income and expenses properly from day one with InvoiceAdept, and you will have the data you need to make the right call at the right time.
+The sole trader vs limited company decision is essentially a maths problem.
+Run the numbers for your situation, consider the admin costs, and switch when the savings consistently outweigh the hassle.
+Track your income and expenses properly from the start with InvoiceAdept, and you'll have the data needed to make the right call at the right time.
 For current thresholds, check HMRC's rates and thresholds page.

 Ready to get started?